Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Methods

 \subsection{Training Objective and Optimization}

-The autoencoder is trained to reproduce the characteristic noise pattern observed in pedestal frames, while failing to accurately reconstruct localized, track-like structures that are absent from the training data.
+The autoencoder is trained to reproduce the characteristic noise pattern observed in pedestal frames, while failing to accurately reconstruct localized, track-like structures that are absent from the pedestal training dataset and appear only in the evaluation data.
 In all configurations, training is performed exclusively on pedestal frames, ensuring that the learning process remains fully unsupervised and free from contamination from real signal events.

 As a baseline configuration, we employ a hybrid reconstruction loss that combines mean squared error (MSE) with the Structural Similarity Index (SSIM)~\cite{1284395}: